learn-co-curriculum/react-hooks-tdd-testing-user-interfaces/README.md

 ### Identifying Accessible Roles

-One challenge of testing user interfaces using accessible roles is that it can be difficult to remember of what elements are associated with what roles.
-For example, if we know we're want to display an `<a>` tag but don't know what ARIA role it has implicitly, we could look up the [documentation on MDN][a tag], find the "Properties" section, and see that it has an Implicit ARIA role of "link".
+One challenge of testing user interfaces using accessible roles is that it can be difficult to remember what elements are associated with what roles.
+For example, if we know we want to display an `<a>` tag but don't know what ARIA role it has implicitly, we could look up the [documentation on MDN][a tag], find the "Properties" section, and see that it has an Implicit ARIA role of "link".
 That's quite a bit of digging though!
 A better way to reveal this information is